 - Student Visa Application Fees

-In October of 2020, the Tier 4 (General) Student Visa was replaced by the Student Route.
-The new Student Visa is divided into the Student Route (for adults aged 18+) and the Child Student Route (for students aged 4 – 17).
+In October of 2020, the Tier 4 General Student Visa was replaced by the Student Route.
+The new Student Visa (2021) is divided into the Student Route (for adults aged 18+) and the Child Student Route (for students aged 4 – 17).

-International students from outside the UK may need a Student Visa to enter the country.
+International students from outside the UK need to apply for a Student Visa to study in the UK.

 To find out more about whether you or your partner is eligible for this visa category, call 0121 667 6530.
-One of our Birmingham immigration lawyers would be happy to assist with advice, application, or appeal services.
+One of our Birmingham immigration lawyers would be happy to assist with your visa application.

 The new immigration permission is divided into: